davidlaprade/davidlaprade.github.io/_posts/2015-11-15-speed-up-rails-tests.md

 This shaved an additional 4 minutes off of the test run time, and got rid of a lot of annoying warning messages in the process.

+### Conclusion

+So, those are the changes that made the biggest difference to the app I was working on.
+They were all changes suggested elsewhere by other people.
+But hopefully others can benefit from either the implementation detailed here, or the relative importance suggested by the amount of time they saved me.

+Good luck!

 -----------------------

 ### Helpful Links